burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Assembler(ASM) Language is the lowest possible level that can still be readable, but understanding it (without extra tools and extra documentation) is not easy in big programs.
 ASM language has a close relation to target computing devices.

-One instruction in C++ code can correspond to several( 1,2,3, etc.) ASM code instructions.
+One instruction in C++ code can correspond to several( 1,2,3, etc).
+ASM code instructions.
 On the other hand, the same instruction in C and C++ can be emitted (materialized or generated) into different instructions in ASM Language.

 An Assembler is a program that finally converts ASM instructions obtained from a compiler into binary native code for the target device.
 The machine instruction emitted by ASM is described by the target Instruction Set Architecture (ISA).
-In Assembly literature, the process of converting ASM instructions into machine code is named as `encoding.` An inverse process of reconstructing ASM code from binary code is called `decoding` or `disassembly`.
+In Assembly literature, the process of converting ASM instructions into machine code is named `encoding.` An inverse process of reconstructing ASM code from binary code is called `decoding` or `disassembly`.

-For [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) toolchain the standard de-facto Assembler is [GAS](https://www.gnu.org/software/binutils/).
-The output of Assembler is saved into *object files*.
+For [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) toolchain, the standard de-facto Assembler is [GAS](https://www.gnu.org/software/binutils/).
+The output of the Assembler is saved into *object files*.

 The Assembly output code by itself obeys Instruction Set Architecture *ISA*.
 The *ISA* specifies instructions, register, memory architecture, data types, and control flow mechanisms.
 The ISA connects physical Hardware designed by Electrical Engineering (EE) with the software constructed by Computer Science (CS).